 The LPN-RN training offered at RMA nursing school focuses on teaching students to care for others.
 The training goes beyond basic nursing skills, knowledge, and concepts but is founded on the ambition to make a positive impact on the lives of patients, families, and the society as a whole.We train our graduates to care for all classes of people who need care.
 This includes the elderly, and the physically challenged of all ages, and any person with medical conditions that limit them from taking care of themselves.Our prospective students have an option to register for full time 12-month LPN-RN Program in Ohio.

-Please call our offices at 419.534.2371 for more details about our Licensed Practical Nurse Program.
+Please call our offices at 419.534.2371 for more details about our Licensed Practical Nurse to Registered Nurse Program.

-Nursing LPN to RN Transition Prepare men and women for challenging and rewarding careers as Registered Nurses who assist in the overall planning and providing of nursing care for patients and their families, as well as educating patients in health maintenance and restoration
+Nursing LPN to RN Transition Prepare LPNs for challenging and rewarding careers as Registered Nurses who assist in the overall planning and providing of nursing care for patients and their families, as well as educating patients in health maintenance and restoration

 Student Learning Objectives